Gender pay equity

-- flexible work arrangements – providing flexible work arrangements will help both men and women manage work-life balance, and improve opportunities for progression and career satisfaction.
-For more information see our Flexible working arrangements Best Practice Guide available from www.fairwork.gov.au/bestpracticeguides
+- flexible working arrangements – providing flexible working arrangements can help all employees manage work-life balance, and improve opportunities for progression and career satisfaction.
+For more information see our Flexible working arrangements Best Practice Guide

 - gender balance – consider gender balance within different roles, leadership and business areas.
-Where does your business have the greatest imbalance in men and women?
+Where does your business have the greatest imbalance between genders?
 What are the reasons for this?
 What can you do to even this out?

 - recruitment and promotion – consider skills, experience and qualities that are most relevant to the role.
 Focus on these, rather than a stereotype of the person who would normally do the job

 - talent pipeline – tomorrow’s leaders often come from people already in the business.
 Try to ensure there’s a gender mix in the people identified for future progression and leadership

 - parental leave – consider steps to minimise the disruption parental leave can cause to a person's career progress.
 For tips and strategies see our Parental leave Best Practice Guide

 - Employer of Choice for gender equality – relevant employers can apply for the WGEA Employer of Choice for Gender Equality citation

 - WGEA provides a range of information and resources addressing gender pay equality

 - The Australian Human Rights Commission has a fact sheet on Gender equality in Australia